Generalizing symplectic topology from 1 to 2 dimensions: Polysymplectic geometry

 where in this case $M=\R^d$.
 When $M$ is a surface, one would hope that the corresponding Hamiltonian formalism would be capable of describing harmonic maps, just like for $d=1$ it can describe the geodesic equation.

-The standard way of transforming \cref{eq:Laplace} into a first-order system is by introducing momentum variables for the different 'time'-directions.\footnote{From here on out $d=2$.} This yields the so-called De Donder-Weyl equations
+From here on out $d=2$.
+The standard way of transforming \cref{eq:Laplace} into a first-order system is by introducing momentum variables for the different 'time'-directions.
+This yields the so-called De Donder-Weyl equations

 where $\del_l:=\del_{t_l}$.
 Note that for $H(q,p_1,p_2)=\frac{1}{2}p_1^2+\frac{1}{2}p_2^2 +V(q)$, indeed \cref{eq:DDW} reduces to the nonlinear Laplace \cref{eq:Laplace}.
 We will denote by $Z$ the map $Z=(q,p_1,p_2):\R^2\to \R^3$.